MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/CONTRIBUTING.md

 * Must have shown a consistent pattern of helpful, non-threatening, and friendly behavior towards other community members in the past.
 * Should have opened and successfully run medium to large PR’s in the past 6 months.
 * Should have participated in multiple code reviews of other PR’s, including those of other Maintainers and Contributors.
-* Should be active on Mixed Reality Toolkit community forums.
+* Should be active on the Project's community forums.

 ### The triage role